MartMilani/lmapper/README.rst

 The filterutils package uses OpenMP: to install it, run

-$ brew install openmp
+$ brew install libomp

-This installation procedure is meant to be used as indicated in https://iscinumpy.gitlab.io/post/omp-on-high-sierra/
+This should be enough.
+In case of problems, refer to the installation procedure in https://iscinumpy.gitlab.io/post/omp-on-high-sierra/

 Once installed openmp as above, run the command